shahbazalamjobs/DSA-Problems/00-Home/03-Boolean in c++.md

 Output:
 ```
-Is it raining?
-1
+Is it raining?: 1
-Is it sunny?
-0
+Is it sunny?: 0
 You might need an umbrella!
 It's not sunny today.
-Can buy item?
-1
+Can buy item?: 1
-Cannot buy item?
-0
+Cannot buy item?: 0
 ```

 - In the above code, we define two boolean variables `isRaining` and `isSunny`, and then use them in conditional statements to print appropriate messages.